Xenia150232/ROI-Master/README.md

 ---

-ROI Master — See growth across investments and asset classes with advanced AI chat analysis and 40 data visualisations.
+ROI Master — AI chat analysis and 40 data visualisations across investments and asset classes.
+Upload your own data.
 Made by <a href="https://www.qaunain.com" target="_blank">Qaunain Meghjee</a>. <a href="https://github.com/QaunainM/ROI-Master" target="_blank">Clone this on GitHub</a>.
 Also check out <a href="https://www.CollabDraw.com" target="_blank">CollabDraw</a> — real-time collaborative design canvas.